 Imnetu’s death was met with shock and sorrow by his colleagues and fans.
 The Arts Club Dubai, where he worked, remembered him as an outstanding chef whose warm demeanor added a special touch to their kitchen.
 They highlighted his passion for cooking, his inspirational work ethic, and his gentle, kind nature.
 In addition to his professional prowess, Imnetu was known for his love of soccer and for involving his eight-year-old son in his work, often having him taste-test his inventive dishes.
 His absence will be deeply felt in the Arts Club community.

-Police have released photographs of 16 potential witnesses whom they wish to question.
+Police released photographs of 16 potential witnesses they wanted to question.
 Detective Chief Inspector Brian Howie stated that their investigation is making rapid progress and clarified that these individuals are not suspected of any crimes.
 He suggested that they might have been partaking in post-carnival celebrations and may not be locals, yet they could hold valuable information for the investigation.

 The incident, which occurred during the vibrant Notting Hill Carnival, has cast a pall over the typically jubilant celebration of Caribbean culture in London.
 The festival’s organizers expressed their condolences and vowed full cooperation with the ongoing police investigation.